 Henrietta Vinton Davis was a Shakespearean actor and public speaker.
 She was proclaimed by Marcus Garvey to be “the greatest woman of the [African] race”.
-Davis has come to be considered the physical, intellectual, and spiritual link between the Abolitionist movement of Frederick Douglass and the back to Africa movement of the UNIA-ACL and Marcus Garvey.
+Davis has come to be considered the physical, intellectual, and spiritual link between the Abolitionist movement of Frederick Douglass and the Back to Africa movement of Marcus Garvey.

-Davis was born in the city of Baltimore on August 15, 1860 to musician Mansfield Vinton and Mary Ann (Johnson) Davis.
+Davis was born in the city of Baltimore on August 15, 1860, to musician Mansfield Vinton and Mary Ann (Johnson) Davis.
 Her father, who was a pianist, died shortly thereafter.
-Six months later in 1861, her mother married George A. Hackett.
-A coal yard operator and former livery stable owner, Hackett was one of the most prominent Africans in Baltimore at that time.
+Six months later in 1861, her mother married George A. Hackett, one of the most prominent Africans in Baltimore at that time.
 His lobbying efforts are credited with swaying public opinion among the citizens of Maryland to defeat the 1859 Jacobs Bill.
 The intention of that bill was to deport from Maryland all adults of African ancestry and enslave all free African children.
 It was considered a response to the raid on Harper’s Ferry by John Brown.
 Hackett died in April of 1870 after voting despite warnings to the African community in Baltimore against doing so.

 In 1885 Henrietta formed the Davis Miller Concert and Dramatic company.
 In 1893, when African Americans were prevented from taking part in the Chicago World’s Fair she produced William Edgar Easton’s play Dessalines.
 She subsequently traveled to the Caribbean on a tour of that region, where she collaborated on writing a play entitled Our Old Kentucky Home with distinguished journalist and future Garveyite John Edward Bruce.
 She and Symmons divorced sometime in 1899.